-ED151 Prevention & Safety Issues for the Cr-1 Classroom Teacher
+ED151 Prevention & Safety Issues for the Classroom Teacher

-This course focuses on prevention and safety issues facing professionals working with children.
-Topics include the identification and prevention of child abuse and neglect, violence in schools, and substance abuse.
-Traffic, fire, and safety issues are covered.
-Successful completion results in NYS certification in Identification & Reporting of Child Abuse and Neglect and in School Violence Prevention & Intervention.
+This course focuses on prevention, intervention, and safety issues facing professionals working with children.
+Topics include identification, intervention, and prevention of child abuse and neglect, adverse child experiences (ACEs) and trauma in all settings, school violence, harassment, bullying, cyberbullying and the importance of recognizing and identifying the impact of implicit bias on decision making.
+Successful completion results in NYS certification in Identification & Reporting of Child Abuse and Neglect, School Violence Prevention & Intervention (SAVE), and harassment, bullying, cyberbullying, and discrimination in schools; prevention and intervention (DASA).